 Cruise ship staff cannot help travelers transfer from their wheelchair to the bed or toilet, or assist them with other daily tasks.
 Kerper begs travelers to be honest with themselves and their families about their needs.
 “People never think they’re as disabled as they are,” she says.
 If your spouse isn’t able to help you with daily living tasks while on vacation, you’ll need to bring along another family member, friend, or professional caregiver to assist you.

-In truth, the answer to this question is yes.
 Kerper says that when you go to reserve an accessible cabin, the cruise line is supposed to check with you to make sure you need it.
 Some lines, such as Princess, will make passengers sign an attestation that they are disabled.
-Carnival often requires that passengers contact the line’s accessibility department in order to reserve a handicapped room.
+Carnival often requires that passengers contact the line’s accessibility department to reserve a handicapped room.

 “Accessible cabins definitely sell out,” says Kerper, “but how far in advance they sell out varies by ship and itinerary.”

 She says Alaska sailings tend to sell out of disabled cabins before Caribbean cruises and recommends booking your Alaska trip a year in advance.
-You can assume that cruises that are popular with the general public – new ships, hot destinations – will be popular with handicapped travelers, as well.
+New ships and hot destinations will be popular with handicapped travelers, as well.

 “I’m a big fan of Royal Caribbean’s accessibility,” she says.
 “Celebrity, Norwegian, Holland America, and Princess are also very good.
 But I’m not a fan of Carnival.
 The cabins aren’t spacious enough and the pool decks aren’t accessible.”